 2) These TCSR apply to the exclusion of all other terms and conditions.
-Any diverging, contradictory, or supplementary general terms and conditions of the contractual partner (‘Client’; the ‘Parties’ for joint references to STILL and Client) become part of the contract only if and to the extent STILL has expressly consented to their application in writing.
+Any diverging, contradictory, or supplementary general terms and conditions of the contractual partner (‘Client’; the ‘Parties’ for joint references to STILL and Client) become part of the contract only if and to the extent that STILL has expressly consented to their application in writing.
 This requirement of consent applies under all circumstances, including, but not limited to, cases where STILL is aware of Client's general terms and conditions and performs its contractual obligations to Client without reservation.

 3) These TCSR apply to